MorrisMA/M65C02A/README.md

             PC     <= (W)    -- Jump Indirect   ; PC     <= W      -- Jump Direct
     ================================================================================

-The EXIT function, or return from subtroutine, is not supported by a dedicated M65C02A instruction.
+EXIT, the FORTH return from subroutine, is not supported by a dedicated M65C02A instruction.
 EXIT is implemented as instruction sequences using the other dedicated instructions: